 Tangerine had a good one in their monthly newsletter Free Online Money Management Tools For Canadians , some tools there I didn’t know about.
 This would be useful for the Young Adults down south that can’t move out, as QZ points out in Young adults in the US are now more likely to be roommates with their parents than with partners.
 As I have said before move out of your parents house!
 Criminal activity in the real-estate world?
 The Financial Post points out 15 years later, 85 Canadian real estate firms not compliant with anti-money laundering rules, wonder why not?
 I am going to see my GP next week, but FrugalTrader suggests Give Yourself a Financial Checkup, as well (and it is a good idea).
 After that checkup maybe check out Robb E’s post on Boomer and Echo about Personal Finance Lessons: What To Avoid, see if you are avoiding some personal finance pitfalls.

-The CBC wins the most obvious statement of the week award with “Fact: Per capita, Canada has more doughnut shops than any other country in the world“.
-They do realize that Starbucks does not count (in my book) as a doughnut shop.
+The CBC wins the most obvious statement of the week award with “Fact: Per capita, Canada has more donut shops than any other country in the world“.
+They do realize that Starbucks does not count (in my book) as a donut shop.
+The world is also quite excited about donut and doughnut which is the correct spelling.
 I am glad I don’t make bets like this one hockey fan did (NSFW (sort of)).
 If I got a tattoo like that I would go on a long trip, but Barry from Money We Have has some advice on How to Survive an Airport Layover Without Spending Money .